 In- home Interviewing- A Quantitative Methodology

 In-home interviews are comprehensive sessions which combine observation and interviews to generate deep contextual understanding.
-While in home, we strive to blend in with the setting to observe, listen, probe and use the environment as stimulus for conversation to uncover those elusive insights that help optimize a brand and engage consumers.
-Home based interviews generally last from 1-3 hours, depending on research aims and objectives.
+While in-home, we strive to blend in with the setting to observe, listen, probe and use the environment as a stimulus for the conversation to uncover those elusive insights that help optimize a brand and engage consumers.
+Home-based interviews generally last from 1-3 hours, depending on research aims and objectives.

 - A questionnaire will be used to help structure the interview

 - Most likely to be more concerned with gathering data from a large representative sample size